chenglou/react-radio-group/README.md

 ```

 Repetitive, hard to manipulate and easily desynchronized.
-Lift up the `name` and give it an initial checked value, and optionally remove the form tag:
+Lift up `name`, give the group an initial checked value, and optionally remove the form tag:

 ```html
 <RadioGroup name="fruit" value="orange">